ake-persson/pepa/doc/pepa.conf.5.md

 resources
 :   Resources that can be accesses, defaults to: hosts

-backend
-:   Which backend to use for accessing templates can be either git or file, defaults to: file

 [http]
 :   HTTP section.

 host
-:   Which host address to listen to, defaults to: 0.0.0.0
+:   Which host address to listen to, use 0.0.0.0 for all interfaces.
+Defaults to: 127.0.0.1

 port
-:   Which port to listen to, defaults to: 5000
+:   Which port to listen to, defaults to: 8080

 # RESOURCE